Cambridge capital controversy: The Harrod–Domar model

 Roy Harrod, in his seminal paper, developed a model, subsequently refined by Russian-born Evsey Domar, that aims to explain an economy's growth rate in terms of the level of saving and of the productivity of capital.
 Despite its progenitors' ostensibly Keynesian viewpoint, the Harrod–Domar model was actually the precursor to the exogenous growth model.

 According to the Harrod–Domar model there are three kinds of growth: the rate of warranted growth; the rate of actual growth; and the natural rate of growth.
-Warranted growth-rate is the rate of growth at which the economy does not expand indefinitely or go into recession.
-Actual growth is the real rate-increase in a country's yearly GDP.
-Natural rate of growth is the rate at which the growth an economy requires that full employment is maintained.
-For example, If the labor force grows at 3 percent per year, with everything else being equal, then to maintain full employment, the economy’s annual growth rate must be 3 percent.
+The warranted growth-rate is the rate of growth at which the economy does not expand indefinitely or go into recession.
+The actual growth rate is the real rate-increase in a country's yearly GDP.
+The natural rate of growth is the rate that the growth of an economy requires so that full employment is maintained.
+For example, if the labor force grows at 3 percent per year, with everything else being equal, then to maintain full employment, the economy's annual growth rate must be 3 percent.

 Neoclassical economists claimed shortcomings in the Harrod–Domar model, in particular pointing out instability in its solution, and, by the late 1950s, they started an academic dialogue that led to the development of the Solow–Swan model.